← Back to blog

 State Storage of Join State

-For example, let’s say the right side visit receives a message stating that Eve looked at Potato for 60 seconds (+ Potato Eve 60).
-Assuming the left side info already has four records in its state, the join operator would query the records where product = Potato from the left side info and obtain the result that Potato is a Vegetable.
-It would then send Potato, Vegetable, 60 downstream.
+For example, suppose the right side, visit, receives a message stating that Eve looked at Potato for 60 seconds (+ Potato Eve 60).
+If the left side, info, already has four records in its state, the join operator queries it for records where product = Potato and finds that Potato is a vegetable.
+It then sends Potato, Vegetable, 60 downstream.

 State Storage of Aggregation State